Commencement FAQs

 Are tickets required?

-Tickets are not required for the Commencement ceremony.
+Tickets are not required for the Commencement ceremonies.
 Seating is on a first-come, first-served basis—saving seats will not be allowed.

 What is the suggested guest attire?

 Weather conditions have varied from picture-perfect to extreme rain or heat.
 Graduates and guests are advised to dress comfortably and be prepared for the weather.
-If it is raining, you may want to bring umbrellas, appropriate rain gear, and a covering for your chair.
+If it is raining, you may want to bring umbrellas, appropriate rain gear, and a covering for your chair if attending the undergraduate ceremony.
 Bring sun block and hats for sunny conditions.
 Wear shoes appropriate for grassy areas.

 When should guests plan on arriving?

-Guests are encouraged to arrive early to better ensure a parking space and seating.
-For Friday’s College of Professional and Graduate Studies Ceremony, guests are encouraged to arrive at 5 PM.
+Guests are encouraged to arrive early to better ensure good seating.
+For Thursday’s College of Professional and Graduate Studies Ceremony, guests will not be permitted to enter the tent before 3:30 PM.
 For Saturday’s Undergraduate Commencement Ceremony, guests will not be permitted to enter the tent before 8:30 AM.

 Is there reserved seating for Commencement?